GoogleCloudPlatform/pubsub/kafka-connector/README.md

 # Deprecation Notice

-***2022-09-26: We have moved this directory to its own repo at https://github.com/googleapis/java-pubsub-group-kafka-connector/ for future releases of the Pub/Sub Kafka connector.***
+***2022-09-26: This project has moved to a top-level repository at https://github.com/googleapis/java-pubsub-group-kafka-connector/ for future releases of the Pub/Sub Kafka connector.
+See #325 for the announcement.***

 ### Introduction